Your data is safe with us

 The legal basis for collecting this data is your consent (Art.
 6 para.1 (a) GDPR).

 At any time, you can withdraw your consent to the storage of data as well its use for sending the newsletter.
 In every newsletter you will find a “cancellation” link whereby, with one click, you can deregister.
 Until your cancellation, we store this data so that we can provide the services requested by you.

-We offer two different newsletters.
-Firstly, the Newsflash, which gives information about current events, blog contributions and business news.
+The newsletter gives information about current events, blog contributions and business news.
 You can register for this newsletter on our website.
-Before sending you the regular newsletters, you must send us an email confirming the submitted registration. (double-opt-in-process)
+Before sending you the regular newsletters, you must send us an email confirming the submitted registration. (double-opt-in-process).